Course guide of Learning Difficulties/Disabilities (2561121)

 EV-I4.
 Portfolios, reports, diaries, Learning Guides, recessions.

-2. Individual/group work of the student: between 40% and 50%.
+- Individual activities and group work of the student: 50%.

 Extraordinary assessment session